-The Company's Corporate Governance Principles and Practices and the charters of all Board Committees are available on the Company's Web site at www.emerson.com, Investor Relations, Corporate Governance.
+The Company's Corporate Governance Principles and Practices and the charters of all Board Committees are available on the Company's website at www.Emerson.com, Investor Relations, Corporate Governance.
 The foregoing documents are available in print to stockholders upon written request delivered to Emerson Electric Co., 8000 West Florissant Avenue, St. Louis, Missouri 63136, Attn: Secretary.

-There were nine meetings of the Board of Directors during fiscal 2008.
-All of the Directors attended at least 75% of the meetings of the Board and committees on which they served.
+There were nine meetings of the Board of Directors during fiscal 2009.
+All of the Directors attended at least 75% of the meetings of the Board and committees on which they served, except Mr. Fernandez.
+Mr. Fernandez was unable to attend two Board meetings and one committee meeting on November 3-4, 2008 due to his required participation in urgent Grupo Modelo business matters.
+Mr. Fernandez's attendance record at Board and committee meetings has averaged 91% during his tenure as a Director of the Company, and his attendance in fiscal 2009 would have exceeded that average but for the special circumstances described above, which are not expected to recur.
 Directors are strongly encouraged to attend the Annual Meeting of Stockholders unless extenuating circumstances prevent them from attending, although the Company has no formal, written policy requiring such attendance.
-In 2008, all Directors attended the Annual Meeting of Stockholders.
+In 2009, fourteen Directors attended the Annual Meeting of Stockholders.